 The motto is: “Life is about the people you meet”

-Which problem are we solving to our target?
+Which problems are we solving for our target?

-- Participants: Many people want to meet like-minded individuals and clubs and mainstream events and venues are not a good environment for that.
+- Participants: Many people want to meet like-minded individuals and clubs, mainstream events and venues are not a good environment for that.

-- Hosts: Some people want to make money creating alternative activities (especially in their homes, living rooms), and they don’t have a structure to reach people and manage the logistics.
+- Hosts: Some people want to make money creating) and they don’t have a platform to reach people and manage the logistics.